AhmS3cOps/Computer-Network-Simulation-in-Cisco-Packet-Tracer/README.md

-Got you!
-Your content is solid, you’ve clearly done a good job explaining the steps and showing evidence with screenshots — I’ll just clean up the structure, formatting, and flow to make it look more professional and easier to read.
-Here's a better-structured version of your README (without changing your content):

----

-# **VLANs Lab**
+# **Computer Network Simulation in Cisco Packet Tracer**

 ## **Description**
-This project demonstrates the creation of VLANs in Cisco Packet Tracer, utilizing trunking to enable inter-switch communication.

----
+This project demonstrates the setup and simulation of a computer network using Cisco Packet Tracer.
+It covers configuring routers, switches, and PCs, setting up IP addresses, and verifying connectivity between devices across subnets.

 ## **Languages and Utilities Used**
 - **Cisco Packet Tracer**: Network simulation tool.